versatiles-org/node-versatiles-google-cloud/README.md

 This tool solves perfectly the use cases, when you want to publish multiple map application using multiple versatiles tile sources in Google Cloud.
 E.g. for data journalists, academia, ...

-> \[!WARNING]
+> [!WARNING]
-> It is strongly recommended to always use a CDN in front of this server!
+> It is strongly recommended:
+> - always use a CDN in front of this server and
+> - not to modify/overwrite existing files in the bucket, as this could result in corrupted data being delivered!

 ## Outline: